blazerzero/duo-help/Interface-Guide.md

 ---

+### **What If I Don't Know Which of a Pair of Values is the Wrong/Right One?**
+If you see a pair of violating values but don’t know which one is wrong, you can mark either one of them, or you can mark both!
+The goal here is not that you know exactly what is the right value, but that you can find violations in the dataset.

+---

 ## **The System is Learning From You**
-If it looks like the system is not responding to your feedback with its own error markings, don’t worry!
+If it looks like the system is not responding to your feedback with its own markings, don’t worry!
 The system is learning from you and is not trying to step over your work 😊